ctesta01/QualtricsTools/README.md

 [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (if you're on Windows), and [Pandoc](http://pandoc.org/).
 For Rtools with Windows, [please make sure Rtools is added to the `Path` environment variable](http://stackoverflow.com/a/29480538/3161979).
-After installing each of these, run the following commands in R:
+After installing each of the prerequisites, to install QualtricsTools run the following in R:

     devtools::install_github("ctesta01/QualtricsTools")

+To run the Shiny app, load the package and then call the app() function.

     library(QualtricsTools)
     QualtricsTools::app()

 The QualtricsTools Shiny app should now be running!
-Enjoy!

-To update your version of QualtricsTools, just run `devtools::install_github("ctesta01/QualtricsTools")` again.
+Enjoy.
+To update your version of QualtricsTools to the most recent version, run `devtools::install_github("ctesta01/QualtricsTools")` again.

 ## Usage and Reference Guides